-There is no widespread agreement for a definitive list of data quality dimensions but most practitioners recognise the importance of 6 core dimensions: accuracy, completeness, uniqueness, timeliness (often referred to as Currency), validity and consistency.
+There is no widespread agreement for a definitive list of Data Quality Dimensions but most practitioners recognise the importance of 6 core dimensions:

-A single data quality dimension may require a number of data quality rules to be created in order for a measure to be processed.
+A single Data Quality Dimension may require several data quality rules to be created in order for a measure to be processed.

 But ‘missing values’ may require a further set of data quality rules to execute a comprehensive measure.
 For example, someone may type in ‘N/A’ or ‘Unknown’ but this still equates to a missing value so we would need a processing rule to discover ‘hidden blanks’ within an attribute.